 Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.
+Because you get assistance from MassHealth (Medicaid), you have no cost-share for covered services.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.